-9.2.1.3 Requirement for Conservation of Habitats and Species Regulations 2017 Licence
+9.2.1.3 Requirement for Habitats Regulations (EPS) Licence

-At this stage, we judge that a Natural England licence will not be required to cover work on the building.
+At this stage, we judge that a Natural England licence will not be required to cover work on the buildings.
 No bats were confirmed as breeding or roosting at the site, the loss of potential roost sites will be avoided and no significant disturbance to bats will occur, so long as the recommendations of this report are followed.